Frequently Asked Questions

 When can I register for the semester and open a user account?

 You can register and open a user account from early August, when you will receive an e-mail with your UiB registration numbers and information.
-At the Introductory Programme you will be guided through the process and other formalities in the programme, so attend all the events.
+At the Welcome Programme you will be guided through the process and other formalities in the programme, so attend all the events.

 I have questions about the semester fee, student card, UiB user account, and other UiB formalities.
 Who can I ask?